Sorry to break it to you, but even your most loyal customers don’t want to hear about your brand all day long.

 As you get into the swing of curating content, create a list of all the trustworthy resources you can refer to when you’re looking for content to share.
 Sign up for newsletters and follow influencers on social media so relevant content goes straight to your inbox and feeds.

 An effective content curation strategy calls for sharing curated posts at scale.
-Naturally, there are tools that can help accelerate, and even automate, the process.
+Naturally, a content curation tool can help accelerate, and even automate, the process.

 For instance, some curation tools help you save content for sharing at a later date for better planning and organization while other platforms generate curated content for you to select from.
 Some are like RSS feeds that allow you to cut through the noise, sifting through content based on your chosen filters.